Yandex Cloud

 (44, 'User5');

-2. Create a target endpoint with the following parameters:
+2. Create a target endpoint with the following settings:

 • Connection type: Managed Service for OpenSearch cluster.

-• Managed Service for OpenSearch cluster: Select the Managed Service for OpenSearch cluster from the list.
+• Managed Service for OpenSearch cluster: Select your Managed Service for OpenSearch cluster from the list.

 • User: admin.